equk/blog-astro/src/content/blog/2023-02-14-Move Blog to Astro.md

 I first tried in Astro 1.9.0 & didn't really like the structure of posts etc.

-The project sort of got left for a while until Astro 2.0 came out with collections & type safety.<br />
+The project got left for a while until Astro 2.0 came out with collections & type safety.<br />
 Suddenly Astro looked like it would be a lot easier to structure & use for blogs.

 ## Linting Code